 A confidential and safe space where client and therapist can build a relationship based on trust and openness.
 In this setting the client will be able to explore and try to understand their difficulties with the aim of managing them more effectively and hopefully producing some change.

 Quite often our present difficulties are largely related to our past experiences and the way we have experienced our early relationships.
-Through the process of psychotherapy client and therapist will work together and try to make links between past and present experiences and the way we relate to others and to each other.
+Through the therapeutic process client and therapist will work together and try to make links between past and present experiences and the way we relate to others and each other.

 There are times when it may be useful to attend therapy as a couple in order to address difficulties in the relationship.
-There are many issues that can put a strain on the relationship of a couple, such as lack of intimacy, domestic violence, an affair, separation, parenting, bereavement, financial difficulties, fertility problems, sexual difficulties, amongst others.
+There are many issues that can put a strain on the relationship of a couple, such as lack of intimacy, domestic violence, an affair, separation, parenting, bereavement, financial difficulties, fertility problems, sexual difficulties, all related to a rupture in connection.

-The therapist will take an impartial position, assisting the couple to pay attention to the dynamics between them and to help both partners to communicate more effectively with each other.
+The therapist will take an impartial position, assisting the couple to pay attention to the dynamics between them and to the couple to regain their emotional connection.

 *The word couple is used here to describe two people in a relationship, regardless of their religion or sexual orientation.
 Unmarried or same sex couples are welcome to access the service.